 NMVOC emissions reported under Chemical Products include emission data reported by the plants and calculated emissions based on information from questionnaires to small and medium sized companies in the paint manufacturing, plastic and leather industries, which are not obligated to report their emissions to the environmental authorities.

-NMVOC emissions, their sources and the number of companies allocated to this sector are presented in Table 3.x to illustrate the contribution of the questionnaire to the total emissions of this sector.
-Calculated emissions from chemical products are presented in Table 4.71.
+NMVOC emissions, their sources and the number of companies allocated to this sector are presented in Table 4.71 to illustrate the contribution of the questionnaire to the total emissions of this sector.